-The Outpatient Radiology Notification Protocol for commercial members was developed to support a more consistent application of current scientific clinical evidence and professional society guidance to diagnostic imaging procedures.
+The Outpatient Radiology Notification & Prior Authorization Protocol for Commercial members was developed to support a more consistent application of current scientific clinical evidence and professional society guidance to diagnostic imaging procedures.

 UnitedHealthcare and our affiliates are standardizing the prior authorization requirements for services provided to our members for greater transparency and consistency with network providers and greater consistency with prevailing industry standards.